 Disease-free seed is the first line of defense against late blight.
 Avoid planting seed potatoes that may potentially be carrying late blight, as this is the primary way that disease spreads from season to season.
 Purchase seed potatoes from reputable suppliers.
 Inspect the seed prior to planting and discard any tubers that appear to be infected.
 Culled (discarded) potatoes should be bagged, buried, composted, or otherwise disposed of; if they are allowed to sprout they will be a source of disease.
 The disease is not spread in tomato seed but transplants may become infected early-only plant disease-free tomato seedlings.

 While no potato cultivars are truly resistant to late blight, russet cultivars tend to be more resistant than red types.
-Some tomato cultivars have improved tolerance to late blight: Blight resistant varieties are listed in seed catalogues.
-(Note: these cultivars have not been tested for their suitability in Saskatchewan).
+A number oftomato cultivars have improved tolerance to late blight: Blight resistant varieties are listed in seed catalogues.

 Late blight infection is favoured by excessive vine growth caused by over-application of nitrogen fertilizer.
 Water plants early in the day so foliage has time to dry before nightfall.
 If possible, water the soil around the plants and not the foliage.
 Tomatoes should be pruned and staked to promote airflow through the canopy.
 Hilling potatoes reduces the chance of spores washing from infected leaves down into the soil.
 Potato vines should be completely dead and removed from the garden prior to harvest, otherwise spores can spread from vines to tubers during harvesting.
 If possible, leave tubers in the ground for two weeks after vines have been removed to allow for blighted tubers to rot so they can be easily identified and culled out at harvest.
 Tubers near the soil surface are most likely to be infected; therefore, it is prudent to discard tubers that show signs of greening.
 If more than five per cent of the harvested tubers have late blight, it is unlikely that the crop can be successfully stored.